ERA-Solver: Error-Robust Adams Solver for Fast Sampling of Diffusion Probabilistic Models: Ablation Analysis.

-We also conduct ablation studies for proposed error measures in the sampling process.
-We parameterize the power function with various constants instead of our error measure.
-The comparison results are shown in Fig. \ref{fig:cifar10-pow-ablation}.
-Our error measure can enhance the selection strategy with better generation results in general.
+To verify the proposed error measure $\Delta \epsilon$ in the sampling process, we parameterize the power function (Eq.
+15 in the main paper) with various constants instead of our error measure.
+We conduct ablation experiments on Cifar10 and discrete-time checkpoint \cite{ddim} and the comparison results are shown in Fig. \ref{fig:eds_ablation}.